ano-js/web/README.md

 # Ano.js
-Free Integrable Web Animation Platform, designed to cut down the amount of time it takes to create and host a web animation into only two lines of code!
+Ano.js is a free, open source web animation platform that allows users to seamlessly integrate simple and beautiful web animations into their websites with only two lines of code.
+All animations have been pre-made with HTML5 canvas, and the animation code is public on the GitHub repository.